-Joseph S. Connolly was born to Irish-immigrant parents in Iowa in 1859.
+Joseph S. Connolly was born in Iowa in 1859.

 But by 1887 Connolly was living in Des Moines, where he traded the fire box for the box office: He had become a theatrical manager.